2022 ACCESSIBILITY (ADA)OFFICIAL DIRTYBIRD CAMPOUT ADA GUIDE

-DO NOT remove your wristband for the duration the festival
+DO NOT remove your wristband for the duration the event.

-If a disabled guest wants to switch their companion, please bring the old companion wristband to the Access Center to be reissued
+If a disabled guest wants to switch their companion, please bring the old companion wristband to the Accessibility Services kiosk to be reissued.

 *Please note that it is against the law to park in an accessible parking space without the required ADA credentials or to fraudulently use someone else’s in order to gain access to ADA parking spots.*

 The venue is fully navigable for people with mobility disabilities.
+The event is held on mostly grassy terrain - views of the venue location can be found HERE.
 There are accessible pathways connected throughout the venue including parking, entrances, stages, vendors and all other activity areas.
 We encourage all guests to utilize personal forms of transportation, including wheelchairs and scooters.
-If you need to recharge your motorized wheelchair, you may do so at the Access Center.
+If you need to recharge your motorized wheelchair, you may do so at the Accessibility Services kiosk.
 Patrons should bring all cords and accessories needed to charge their devices.
 Chargers must use a 110-volt, 20 amp circuit.

 We will not be providing wheelchair or scooter rentals.